pblood66/cs110-instructions/README.md

 # 📦 Creating a Virtual Environment <a name="venv"></a>

-A **virtual environment** is a project-specific Python workspace.
+A **virtual environment** is a way that python is able to create isolated “projects” or environments that are able to run different tools and libraries.
+This lets you manage dependencies and various python extensions for different projects independently.
+Virtual environments ensure that projects are independent of one another and ensure stable, reproducible environments.

-Every CS 110 project should use its own environment.
+> **NOTE**: Every CS 110 project should use its own environment.

 ### 1. Open the Command Palette
 - **Windows:** `CTRL + SHIFT + P`